On this page

 Pros:

-- Simple technology that’s easy to install and replace
+- Simple technology with easy installation and replacement

 Cons: